ryukau/VSTPlugins/docs/manual/WaveCymbal/WaveCymbal_en.md

 Transition time from previous value to current value in seconds. `Gain`, `Excitation.Time`, `Random.Amount`, `Bandpass.MinCutoff`, `Bandpass.MaxCutoff` will be affected.
 Slide effect of `OscType.Sustain` can be tuned by `Smoothness`.

 ## Change Log
+- 0.1.11
+  - Added check that DSP is initialized or not.
 - 0.1.10
   - Added color configuration.
 - 0.1.9